Oracle EPM systems require a level of support that's often underestimated.

 After a month of supporting all these systems on his own, Key Energy hired the US-Analytics Support Services team.
 Because Key Energy lacked more resources to work with the Support Services team, the transition was bumpy for about four months.

-"I was in a no-win situation, and the US-Analytics Support team was still able to accomplished what needed to get done.
+"I was in a no-win situation, and the US-Analytics Support team was still able to accomplish what needed to get done.
 They really saved my life, so to speak," he said.

-Other than swooping in quickly as the support and sidekick to the director, he said he loves the US-Analytics Support Services team for their communication skills, business process insight, and the onshore, domestic presence.
+Beyond swooping in quickly as his support and sidekick, the director said he loves the US-Analytics Support Services team for their communication skills, business process insight, and the onshore, domestic presence.

 A key aspect of a great Hyperion Support Services is having a dedicated team — not consultants who have just completed another project and have to learn your entire environment each time you open a ticket.
 But the dedicated team will also have access to pool of experienced consultants who they can reach out to for additional knowledge and support.